 Administrative Vice President

-After serving in the U.S. Army in Korea from 1963-1965, John found a new avenue for activism as a Bus Operator for Houtran (now Metro) and member of TWU Local 260 in Houston.
+After serving in the U.S. Army in Korea, John found a new avenue for activism as a bus operator for Houtran (now Metro) and member of TWU Local 260 in Houston.
 He brought the same commitment to civil rights to equality on the job for his fellow Houston transit workers.
 He served the Local as Shop Steward for Local 260, Local Vice President, Secretary Treasurer and for many years as International Organizer and Representative.

-He currently serves as Vice President and Deputy Director of the Transit Division for the International.
+He currently serves as International Vice President.
 He is also the Vice President of A. Phillip Randolph Institution, President of CBTU and Vice President of Texas State AFL-CIO.

 Respect of diversity in labor, civic and political involvement at the local, state and national levels has been a life-long commitment.
 He served as Precinct Judge for polling stations 230 and 583 for 30-plus years and the Senatorial District 13th Chair for two terms.
 He also served several terms on the HPD Citizens Review Committee.